Bradford Gilbert: Railroad stations

 Gilbert was also the architect for the 1898 remodel of New York City's Grand Central Terminal—a project started in 1892 where "no expense is to be spared in making the building attractive".
-The actual cost was around $175,000.
+The actual cost was around $175,000 (equivalent to $ in today's money).
 Gilbert designed the ten-story building in the Romanesque style.
 The front of the building had ornamental bronze panels and bay windows on the second story.
 The lower level was granite, with Indiana Limestone on top.
 Inside, there were tiled floors and deeply paneled ceilings, as well as pneumatic tubes to connect the lobby to the offices.
 This building was replaced by the current Grand Central Station in 1913.

 Whether designing a large railroad station for New York City or a small station for a Mexican village, Gilbert believed the structure should be comfortable, functional, and aesthetically pleasing to be an asset to its community.
 In Engineering Magazine, Gilbert wrote, "No excuse should exempt a railroad company from being amenable to 'local pride.'"
 He also criticized designing public buildings in Queen Anne or other overly decorative styles as being both expensive to construct and to maintain.